 Retinoic acid is a member of the over 4,000-strong family of retinoids, which are compounds derived from retinol or vitamin A, or compounds structurally similar to it.

 Vitamin A itself is derived only from food, and cannot be made in the body of any animal.
-It is esterified and stored in the liver, the richest source of vitamin A apart from supplements.
+It is esterified and stored in the liver, which is the richest source of vitamin A apart from supplements.

 Retinoic acid is a light-sensitive compound, like other retinoids, because of the alternating double bonds between the carbon atoms in its hydrophobic tail, which is attached to a 6-carbon ring.
 The low molecular weight of the compound also makes it highly fat-soluble, which means it easily diffuses across cell membranes.

-All retinoids have a variety of uses in visual and skin conditions, and in cancer therapeutics.
-A low vitamin A intake is associated with a higher cancer risk.
+All retinoids have a variety of functions in visual and skin conditions, and in cancer therapeutics.
+A low vitamin A intake is associated with higher cancer risk.
 Abnormal RA receptors are also linked to cancer development.

-Retinoic acid has been extensively used to prevent and treat photoaged skin and to treat psoriasis.
-Both etretinoin and isotretinoin, two synthetic forms of vitamin A, are highly teratogenic.
+Retinoic acid has been extensively used to prevent and treat photoaged skin and psoriasis.
+Both etretinoin and isotretinoin, which are two synthetic forms of vitamin A, are highly teratogenic.
 Etretinoin is not available for medical use, while isotretinoin is strictly controlled.